This post contains affiliate links.

-I am however, totally in favour of the good and preferably organic, natural foods grown on this planet.
-These foods have evolved over time with us and can satisfy our needs in all departments.
+However, I am totally in favor of the good and preferably organic, natural foods grown on this planet.
+These foods have evolved with us and can satisfy our needs in all departments.

-However I must also point out once again, that we are all different and each one of us has different dietary needs.
-With this in mind please remember that, Just because it is fresh, does not mean that it is necessarily good for you.
+However, I must also point out that we are all different, and each of us has different dietary needs.
+With this in mind, please remember that Just because it is fresh does not mean that it is necessarily good for you.

-Please note that many people have developed allergies over the years and also in addition to that, any sudden dietary changes will shock the body, even in those with no reported allergies.
+Please note that many people have developed allergies over the years.
+Plus, in addition to that, any sudden dietary changes will shock the body, even in those with no reported allergies.

-So if you are going to make changes to your diet please start small and work your way up.
-If you do have any questions or concerns please see a doctor for advice first and remember that all things must be taken in moderation.
+So if you are going to make changes to your diet, please start small and work your way up.
+If you have any questions or concerns, visit a doctor for advice first, and remember that all things must be taken in moderation.

 Glucose is the brain’s main power supply and uses up approximately 20% of our daily energy!

-Anyone who attempts to cut carbs from their diet altogether will risk serious health problems in both the short and the long term.
-The dietary guidelines I have read on carbs say that for a healthy person we should be eating around 150 – 350 grams of carbohydrates per day.
+Anyone who attempts to cut carbs from their diet altogether is risking serious health problems in the short and long term.

-This figure varies so much because we are all different, in terms of, sizes, needs and metabolic rates.
-However the documented evidence is that we all need carbs to some degree so why the bad rap?
+This figure varies because we are all different in terms of size, needs, and metabolic rates.
+However, the documented evidence is that we all need carbs to some degree.

-The answer is that they are often found in high sugar or high starch foods like potatoes which we eat in great numbers.
-They are also in many processed foods which have a high sugar content, this higher sugar content obviously tastes nice and leads to some people becoming overweight.
+The short answer is that they are often found in high sugar or high starch foods like potatoes.
+Or processed foods where the sugar content is artificially inflated and hidden from view.

-Ketones are a chemical made in your liver which you produce when you have a glucose shortage.
+Ketones are a chemical made in your liver that you produce when you have a glucose shortage.

-The ketone diet is very popular in some areas but I would argue that it takes some serious work to manage it properly.
+The ketone diet is trendy in some areas, but I would argue that it takes some serious work to manage it properly.
 My other concern is that you are forcing your liver to produce large quantities of a chemical that it is normally storing.